U.S. midterm elections are on Nov. 8. Here’s what you need to know

-Americans go to the polls in the midterm congressional elections in little more than five weeks with the control of the Congress – and of the country’s political narrative – in the balance.
+Americans go to the polls in the midterm congressional elections on Nov.
+8 with the control of the Congress – and of the country’s political narrative – in the balance.

 With an electorate sharply divided, an aged warrior presiding in the White House, a former president raging on the rural heaths, mobilized women enraged about restrictions on abortion, and inflation surging through the economy, the political calculus could not be more complicated, the drama could not be more contentious, and the stakes could not be greater.